 In February 2017, the Guild Giving Foundation launched its first annual scholarship program.
 Now each year, the foundation will award up to 10 collegiate scholarships, worth $1,500 each, to full-time students from across the country.

 Interested applicants are encouraged to apply at the start of each new year.
-The 2022 application period will begin in January 2022.

 Applicants to the Guild Giving scholarship program must: